Esri/jsapi-resources/TROUBLESHOOTING.md

 **Problem 3:** Error loading a .wasm or .woff file.

 _Potential Resolution:_ Configure your web server with the correct MIME types.
-See [example](https://developers.arcgis.com/javascript/latest/install-and-set-up/#web-server-hosting-configuration)
+See [example](https://developers.arcgis.com/javascript/latest/install-and-set-up/#web-server-hosting-configuration).

+### Bundler/Framework issues
+Bundlers and frameworks do occasionally have their own bugs.
+If you are working with a major framework or bundler, they have very active communities.
+Searching for the error message using a general internet search is typically the fastest way to get information and hints.
+* Configuration issues
+* Component issues
+* Syntax errors
+* Life-cycle problems

 #### Example Bundler/Framework issues